joaquinamado/gobank/README.md

 - Integrated Swagger in order to make the documentation of the API easier.
 - Added Air to have hot reload
+- Create the transfer logic GET (paginated) & POST

 **Pending:**

-- Create the transfer logic (POST: DONE, GET: PENDING)
-- For the transfer GET, create pagination
 - Add an invoice generation endpoint
 - Create accounts by uploading a CSV (make it as parallel as possible)